Mathias Gehrt

-Mathias Krathmann Gehrt (born 7 June 1992) is a Danish professional footballer who plays as a midfielder for Nykøbing FC in the Danish 1st Division.
+Mathias Krathmann Gehrt (born 7 June 1992) is a Danish retired professional footballer who played as a midfielder.

 Club career

 Born in Copenhagen, Mathias Gehrt was a Brøndby IF youth graduate, and made his debut with the first team on 6 March 2011, coming on as a 64th-minute substitute for Ousman Jallow in a 1–1 home draw against Lyngby.
 Gehrt scored his first senior goal against Silkeborg on 3 April, netting the first of a 2–2 home draw.

 On 22 August 2013, Gehrt signed a two-year deal with ADO Den Haag.

 On 31 August 2016, Gehrt cut ties with ADO.
 A few weeks later, he signed with Danish 1st Division side FC Helsingør on a deal for the rest of 2016, after a successful tryout.
 However, his contract was not extended, and he subsequently signed a two-year deal with FC Roskilde.

 On 1 September 2018, he signed a deal with Nykøbing FC.
+After five season in Nykøbing, Gehrt signed with newly promoted Danish Superliga club Hvidovre IF in June 2023.
+On 23 December 2024 Hvidovre confirmed that they had terminated the contract with Gehrt, and just three days later, the 32-year-old Gehrt himself confirmed that he had chosen to end his career and would focus on his civilian career.